← All post

 When these functions are conflated in one system, you get the gaps I’ve described.
 When they’re separated into purpose-built components that communicate through well-defined interfaces, you get flexibility and resilience.

 Consider what changes if your source system integrations exist independently of your TMS.
 Changing TMS no longer means rebuilding integrations.
 You could even use different TMSes for different content types – one optimized for software strings, another for marketing content – with a unified integration layer handling the routing.
+And you could simplify integration in the case of mergers and acquisitions.

 Consider what changes if vendor management lives in a dedicated system connected to but not part of your TMS.
 Your vendor data survives TMS changes.
 Your quality history stays intact.
 Your financial tracking integrates with procurement systems designed for that purpose.